 The transaction market is unchanged since 2018, with prime office yields close to 4.25% and fringe locations around 5%.
 Office properties see solid interest locally and nationally, while a major shopping centre, City Syd, has not been sold despite high expectations early this year.

-Vacancy for the main regional cities (click the image to visit our data section):
+Office vacancy in the main regional cities (click the image to visit our data section):